-In preparing this material we have relied upon data supplied to us by third parties.
-While reasonable care has been taken to gauge the reliability of this data, we provide no guarantee as to the accuracy or completeness of this data and Willis Towers Watson and its affiliates and their respective directors, officers and employees accept no responsibility and will not be liable for any errors or misrepresentations in the data made by any third party.
-This document may not be reproduced or distributed to any other party, whether in whole or in part, without Willis Towers Watsons prior written permission, except as may be required by law.
-In the absence of its express written permission to the contrary, Willis Towers Watson and its affiliates and their respective directors, officers and employees accept no responsibility and will not be liable for any consequences howsoever arising from any use of or reliance on the contents of this document including any opinions expressed herein.
+This material may not be reproduced or distributed to any other party, whether in whole or in part, without Willis Towers Watsons prior written permission, except as may be required by law.
+In the absence of our express written agreement to the contrary, Willis Towers Watson and its affiliates and their respective directors, officers and employees accept no responsibility and will not be liable for any consequences howsoever arising from any use of or reliance on this material or any of its contents.